BUStools/BUS-format/README.md

 | text | Plain text header | char[tlen] |  |

-BUS records are stored directly after the header in the following format
+BUS records are stored directly after the header in the following format, the size of each BUS record is rounded up to 32 bytes.

 |Field name | Description | Type |
 |-----------|-------------|------|